Korean or Japanese: Which One to Learn?

 With over 81 million speakers, it is the official language of both countries.
 Due to the Korean wave and K-culture, millions of teenagers worldwide study Korean for BTS, K-POP, and other cultural interests.

-Since communication with North Korea is limited, leaving only around 50 million South Koreans to converse with.
+Since communication with North Korea is limited, only around 50 million South Koreans can converse with them.
 So, Japanese has significantly more speakers than Korean and is more widely helpful.

 The increase in Korean learners has made the difference in speaker numbers less important when deciding between the two languages.
 Both languages hold unique cultural significance and importance.